Board reshuffle at Rite Aid after 2 failed merger attempts

 Rite Aid, after the sale of its stores, has about 2,500 locations located mostly on the East and West coasts, as well as a pharmacy benefit management business that runs prescription drug coverage.

-It planned to pare off more of those assets in a separate sale to Albertsons, but called off that deal before a shareholder vote last month.
+It planned to sell those assets in a separate deal with Albertsons, but called off that agreement before a shareholder vote last month.
 It had already received bad reviews from two prominent shareholder advisory firms and one of the drugstore chain’s biggest stock owners, Highfields Capital Management.

 A couple days before it quashed the sale, the Camp Hill, Pennsylvania, company slashed its annual earnings forecast.